ishantanu/mosaic-portfolio/README.md

 # Mosaic

-Mosaic gives you one clear view of a fragmented investment portfolio.
+Mosaic gives you one clear view of your Stocks & Shares ISAs.
 It brings holdings, cash, performance, costs, ISA allowance use, sector exposure, ETF look-through exposure and portfolio-health signals into a single responsive dashboard.

 Mosaic is an independent portfolio analytics tool.
 It is not a broker, does not hold client money or assets, cannot place trades, and does not provide personal